-- Defects in equipment material and workmanship of manual track systems and equipment - Wearable parts (End truck wheels and Anchor Trolley wheels and teeth)
+- Defects in equipment material and workmanship of manual track systems and equipment - Only applies to the wearable wheels on end trucks and wearable Anchor Trolley wheels and teeth

 Rigid Lifelines warrants its manual Anchor TrackTM systems and equipment to be free from defects in material and workmanship for a period of ten (10) years or 20,000 hours, commencing on the date of shipment to the first retail purchaser.
-This warranty extends to non-wearable parts only, with the exception of the wheels supplied on end trucks and Anchor Trolley wheels and teeth.
+This warranty extends only to parts that are not subject to normal wear and tear from use (nonwearable), with the exception that it does apply to the wearable wheels supplied on end trucks and wearable Anchor Trolley wheels and teeth.